phamao/Project/README.md

     pip install plotly
     pip install networkx[default]

 If you want to run the script for yourself, you will need to create a [Genius API Client](https://genius.com/api-clients).
 Create an account if necessary, then fill in the App Name and App Website URL.
 You can use [localhost:6000](http://localhost:6000/).
-You should now see and option to generate a Client Access Token.
+You should now see an option to generate a Client Access Token.
 In this directory, create a file called `.env`, containing the following:

     CLIENT_TOKEN = 'YOUR CLIENT ACCESS TOKEN'